Spiritual guidance powered by AI and grounded in Scripture

 What does the Bible say about sin?

-The Bible teaches that sin has severe consequences, including spiritual, physical, and eternal death (Sin and its consequences).
-However, the Bible also teaches that through the Cross of Christ, God redeemed the entire human race from the possibility of damnation through the heredity of sin (But what is sin?).
-This means that through faith in Jesus Christ, individuals can be redeemed from the consequences of sin and have a personal relationship with God.
+The Bible also teaches that sin has consequences, including spiritual, physical, and eternal death.
+(Romans 6:23) However, through the Cross of Christ, God has redeemed the entire human race from the possibility of damnation through the heredity of sin.
+(John 3:16) This means that while sin is a fundamental aspect of human nature, it is not the final word.
+Through faith in Jesus Christ, we can be redeemed from sin and restored to a right relationship with God.
+(1 John 3:8; Romans 8:1-2) Ultimately, the Bible teaches that sin is not just a problem to be solved, but it is an opportunity for God to redeem and restore us to Himself.
+(Romans 8:28-30)

 Ask a new question and get AI Christian answers instantly.